 It is the Board's policy that, absent any unusual circumstances, all director nominees standing for election will attend our annual meeting of shareholders.
-All of the then-current directors attended our 2007 annual meeting of shareholders.
+All of our directors attended our 2009 annual meeting of shareholders.

 Compensation Committee Interlocks and Insider Participation in Compensation Decisions